Update June 2020

 Today’s featured ‘Find Me Friday’ kid is: *Rebekah!

-Meet *Rebekah, an 11-year-old girl who recently moved to Faith Home and is waiting for her family to find her.
+Meet *Rebekah, a 13-year-old girl who lives at Faith Home and is waiting for her family to find her.

 PD: *Rebekah wears a white top.
 Her dark hair is in a ponytail & you can see a hint of her smile under the graphic that protects her identity by covering her face.

-*Rebekah has a congenital disability called Apert Syndrome (learn more here).
-As a younger child, she underwent necessary surgeries to separate fused fingers.
-She now has 3 functional fingers on each hand.
+*Rebekah has a congenital disability called Apert Syndrome.
+As a young child, she underwent necessary surgeries to separate fused fingers.
+She now has 4 functional fingers on each hand.
 She has also undergone a number of surgeries on her skull to help improve her quality of life and relieve pressure on her brain.
 She will need more surgeries in the future, which will be best done in the US.
 One of these complex surgeries she will need is known as a mid-face advance.

 *Rebekah is independent in indicating her needs, and independent in all self-care.
 She is well-liked by staff, and is helpful in the home.
 She was previously working on pre-vocational skills of sweeping, cutting, and helping clean up before she transitioned to her new home to attend the vocational program, where she will learn to make beaded and threaded bracelets and flower necklaces.
 She is well-adjusted and enjoys spending time with her foster sisters as well as adults.
 She has several very close friends with whom she gets along very well.
 She is described as a heart-stealer!
 She enjoys cuddling with some of her foster sisters. *Rebekah enjoys sitting with adults and telling stories.
 She loves to color, draw, and write.
 She also enjoys visiting the beach!

-You can read more of what I’ve written about *Rebekah in the past here.
+You can read more of what I’ve written about *Rebekah here.

 **Please note: Many other children at SCH are also available for adoption, and you can find a list at the top of this blog under the drop down menu ‘Adoption Advocacy’ using the drop-down option ‘Waiting Children’.
 If you are from the US, you could adopt any eligible waiting child under the age of 16 (up to age 18 in some places outside the US – check with your local government to learn more.)